 Your business can range from shoveling a sidewalk to plowing an entire parking lot.
 Be clear in your pricing structure what customers can expect and when they can expect them.

 Like most other businesses, whether you’re big or small, it’s a good idea to have some kind of insurance to cover liability.
 Reducing the premiums you’ll pay can often mean getting extra safety features like rear-mounted cameras and extra backup lights.

 Experts agree you can’t get away from having liability coverage to cover you for things like accidental falls in a parking lot.

 Arrange for Payments and Offer Choices

 The most important part of your snow plow business will be getting paid for your work.
 Have a process in place for accepting cash payments.
 You’ll likely get a lot of those.

 Look into accepting credit cards and mobile payments, too.
 It offers convenience to your customers and helps you keep track of payments without worry of misplacing cash payments you get while you’re busy plowing.

 Develop an Off-Season Plan

 Once snow is out of the forecast doesn’t mean your plowing business should end.
-Use the down time to maintain and fix any broken equipment.
-Have a plan for keeping good equipment in that same condition until the next winter rolls around.
+Use the downtime to maintain and fix any broken equipment.
+Have a maintenance plan for keeping your equipment in top condition until the next winter rolls around.

 Look for deals on winter supplies after the season is over.
 And most importantly, start securing work for the first snow of the next winter season.